WhatIETF/draft-rosenbergjennings-dispatch-ripp/draft-rosenbergjennings-dispatch-ript.md

    sequence number, this value is represented with 64 bits, but truncated values can be sent.
-The client MUST send full values until the first packet containing a full value has been acknowleded, and after that, SHOULD send truncated values.
+The client MUST send full values until the first packet containing a full value has been acknowledged, and after that, SHOULD send truncated values.
 For video, if the media is an intra-frame, the full value MUST be present. (tag = 2)